Mi3-Lab/infoRates/docs/COMPREHENSIVE_RESULTS_ANALYSIS.md

 ## Abstract

 This comprehensive study quantifies how temporal sampling—coverage and stride—affects human action recognition accuracy across three state-of-the-art video architectures (TimeSformer, VideoMAE, ViViT) and two large-scale datasets (UCF-101, Kinetics-400; 31,023 videos).
 We show that reducing temporal coverage leads to monotonic accuracy degradation, but the rate and severity of this decline are highly architecture- and dataset-dependent.
 For example, VideoMAE on UCF-101 suffers the largest mean drop (−17.2% from 100% to 25% coverage), while TimeSformer is relatively robust (−6.9%).
-Stride effects are generally minor at full coverage but can amplify aliasing at low coverage, especially for VideoMAE.
+Stride effects are significant overall and can amplify aliasing at low coverage, especially for VideoMAE.

 Our results reveal pronounced per-class heterogeneity: some action classes (e.g., YoYo, diving cliff) are extremely sensitive to undersampling, while others (e.g., Billiards, shearing sheep) remain robust even at aggressive reductions.
 The spread of per-class accuracy widens dramatically as coverage decreases, with variance increasing sharply (Levene p < 0.001 for most models).
 We provide a reproducible taxonomy of action classes by aliasing sensitivity, and demonstrate that mean accuracy alone is insufficient for robust system design.